 Preheat your oven to 375 degrees

-Beat the butter with an electric mixer until it is fluffy.
-Add the sugar and mix well.
-Add the egg and vanilla, again mixing well.
-Add the flour and mix until until the dough becomes smooth.
+Add the flour and mix until the dry ingredients are completely combined and the dough becomes smooth.
 Remove from the bowl and work the dough with your hands until it becomes a smooth ball.
 Cut the ball in half .

 Place the strawberry preserves in a medium size bowl and beat with an electric mixer until smooth.

 Place the confectioners sugar in a small bowl. add the lemon juice, a couple drops at a time until you have a fluid icing.
-Brush or spread over the tops of the cookies and let dry before serving.
+Brush or spread over the top of the cookies and let dry before serving.

 Special equipment needed for this recipe includes a 2 ½ inch round cookie cutter, a 3/4 - 1 inch cookie cutter for the center, or a thimble or straw, rolling pin and wax paper for rolling cookies.